Jays-T/Jays-T/README.md

 - I'm also in the process of being continuously bamboozled by: JavaScript (it's all part of the fun though! 😄 )

-- ⚡ I'm forever improving my knowledge in:
+- ⚡ I'm consistently improving my knowledge in:

 |Languages|Frameworks|Markup/Stylesheet|Libraries|
 | :---| :--- | :--- | :--- |